AdobeDocs/commerce-frontend-core/src/pages/ui-components/concepts/modifier.md

 ---
-group: ui-components-guide
+title: PHP modifiers | Commerce Frontend Development
-title: About PHP modifiers in UI components
+description:
 ---

-## What's in this topic
+# PHP modifiers

 This topic describes how to use [PHP](https://glossary.magento.com/php) modifiers that are the server-side part of [UI components configuration](configuration-flow.md).
 Using modifiers is optional and might be necessary when [static declaration in XML configuration files](concepts/xml-declaration.md) is not suitable for the tasks.
 For example, in cases when additional data should be loaded from database.
 Or the other specific example is the [default product creation form](https://developer.adobe.com/commerce/php/tutorials/admin/custom-product-creation-form/), for which the modifier is a place where validations are added to display only certain fields for certain [product types](https://glossary.magento.com/product-types).

-## General implementation overview
+## General implementation

 `DataProvider()` is a PHP part of a UI component, a class responsible for the component's data and metadata preparation.
 The pool of modifiers (virtual type) is injected to this data provider using the `__construct()` method.
 The pool's preference is defined in `di.xml`.

 So in runtime, the component structure set in the modifier is merged with the configuration that comes from the [XML](https://glossary.magento.com/xml) configuration.

-## Adding a custom PHP modifier
+## Add a custom PHP modifier

 To add a PHP modifier for a UI component, take the following steps: